theship/jubu_site/docs/faq/sponsoring.md

 challenging and time-consuming.

-In order to sustain the project and add new and useful features more frequently, we decided to create the [Insiders] edition, with early access to the latest and greatest features of Material for MkDocs.
+In order to sustain the project and add new and useful features more frequently, we decided to create the [portfolio] edition, with early access to the latest and greatest features of Material for MkDocs.
 The subscription-based model of the Insiders edition allows us to dedicate more time and resources to the project, which benefits all